Introduction

 Instructions

 Instructions are declared as part of a powdr virtual machine.
-Their inputs and outputs are assignment registers as well as labels.
 Once defined, they can be called by any function in this machine.
+An instruction is composed of:

 Local instructions

 A local instruction is the simplest type of instruction.
-It is called local because its behavior is defined using constraints over registers and columns of the machine it is defined in.
+It is called local because its behavior is defined by a set of constraints over registers and columns of the machine it is defined in.

 instr add X, Y -> Z {